stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Psychologically, too, Charles Ward was unique.
 His madness held no affinity to any sort recorded in even the latest and most exhaustive of treatises, and was conjoined to a mental force which would have made him a genius or a leader had it not been twisted into strange and grotesque forms.
-Dr. Willett, who was Ward&rsquo;s family physician, affirms that the patient&rsquo;s gross mental capacity, as gauged by his response to matters outside the sphere of his insanity, had actually increased since the seizure.
+Dr. Willett, who was Ward's family physician, affirms that the patient's gross mental capacity, as gauged by his response to matters outside the sphere of his insanity, had actually increased since the seizure.
 Ward, it is true, was always a scholar and an antiquarian; but even his most brilliant early work did not shew the prodigious grasp and insight displayed during his last examinations by the alienists.
-It was, indeed, a difficult matter to obtain a legal commitment to the hospital, so powerful and lucid did the youth&rsquo;s mind seem; and only on the evidence of others, and on the strength of many abnormal gaps in his stock of information as distinguished from his intelligence, was he finally placed in confinement.
+It was, indeed, a difficult matter to obtain a legal commitment to the hospital, so powerful and lucid did the youth's mind seem; and only on the evidence of others, and on the strength of many abnormal gaps in his stock of information as distinguished from his intelligence, was he finally placed in confinement.
 To the very moment of his vanishment he was an omnivorous reader and as great a conversationalist as his